 We did this on the side of our dishwasher.
 It gave me additional workspace, allowed the trashcan to be close by, but also tucked neatly away under the counter where it isn’t noticeable.

 This option is one I wish I had for my kitchen, but it’s small enough I don’t even have room to add an island without tripping over it.

-But if you’re fortunate enough to have a small kitchen layout which would work to add an island, you definitely should.
+Still, if you’re fortunate enough to have a small kitchen layout that would work to add an island, you definitely should.

 They’re easy to build, are great for adding additional counter space, you can have extra storage, and also have a neat place to hide your trashcan.

 Let’s say you can’t add an island, and you don’t have room for a dishwasher in your small kitchen, you do have one more option.

 Consider creating a murphy counter or a counter space to go over your stove or sink.
 I’ve considered both at one time or another.